rufilboss/100DaysOfDevOps/Day 15 -Introduction to Terraform/intro_to_terraform.md

   }
 }
 ```
-* As we did before:
 * Same thing let do with this code, first two parameter is similar to key pair
 * ingress: refer to in-bound traffic to port 22, using protocol tcp
 * cidr_block: list of cidr_block where you want to allow this traffic(This is just as an example please never use 0.0.0.0/0)

 * With Key_pair and Security Group in place it’s time to create first EC2 instance.